-Fallout 4 mods are available for console and there are a number of mods we think you should try out on Xbox One right now.
+Fallout 4 mods are available for Xbox One and PlayStation 4 there are a number of mods we think you should try out on Xbox One and PS4 right now.

 Last year, Bethesda confirmed Fallout 4 for Xbox One, PS4 and PC.
 During its June launch event in Los Angeles, the company confirmed plans to release content beyond the 400+ hours in the vanilla version of Fallout 4.